broadinstitute/pooled-cell-painting-profiling-template/WELD.md

 ![New_Repo](media/new_repo_from_template.png)

+Now, fork and clone the forked repository to your favorite file system (local, AWS, GCP, etc.).

 ## Step 2: Create a Submodule of the Forked Recipe Inside the New Repository

 Next, we create a [submodule](https://gist.github.com/gitaarik/8735255) in the repository we just created.